csterritt/fiber-basic-auth/README.md

 users!
 There's nothing here (yet) to support that.
 All the text mentions emails;
 if you want to use something else, like text messages, change that too.

-Second, the codes don't expire in twenty minutes or so.
-Gotta fix that.
+Second, the codes expire in twenty minutes.
+You can change this duration by setting the `CodeExpireTimeInSeconds` value in `constants.constants.go`.

 Third, there is no check that someone is just trying *every possible code*.
 Really, it should fail hard (i.e., get rid of the current code and make you try again) if